Dwim6464/-Operating-systems-Worksheet-1/README.md

 ```!```

-This is an image of the code running as intended
+This is an image of the code running as intended:

 <img width="838" height="414" alt="image" src="https://github.com/user-attachments/assets/c2df839f-7bb0-404f-a250-353a260f3cac" />